Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Evaluation

+Overall, our approach achieves a favorable balance between speed and effectiveness, outperforming most conventional baselines while remaining significantly faster than other \map{}-based and learning-based methods, consistently maintaining processing speeds above the sensor frame rate.

 In summary, the experiments presented above support all our claims and showcase the applicability of our approach across various scenarios.
 The first experiment shows the robustness of our approach to various scanning patterns, \fov{}s, and resolutions of the \lidar{} sensor.
-The second experiment illustrates the applicability of our approach to detect loop closures between multiple sessions with different \lidars{} with short-term and long-term revisits through the same environment.
-The following two experimental evaluations support the newly proposed modules in our loop closure pipeline.
+The second experiment illustrates the applicability of our approach to detect loop closures between multiple sessions with short-term and long-term revisits through the same environment.
+The two subsequent experimental evaluations support the newly proposed modules in our loop closure pipeline.
 We show that our approach can be used on \lidar{} platforms with non-planar motion and is also robust towards perceptual aliasing.
-Finally, we demonstrate that our approach can also align multiple trajectories with minimal physical overlap in the environment.
+The fifth experiment confirms that our pipeline produces accurate and complete 3D pose estimates for aligning loop closures.
+We further demonstrate that our approach can align multiple trajectories with minimal physical scene overlap.
+Finally, we show that our pipeline can efficiently operate above sensor frame rates, even on dense 3D \lidar{} sensors.